 Contact

-About Taras
+About

 I studied pure mathematics at the University of Toronto, then computer science at Concordia University in Montréal.
 My supervisors were Peter Grogono and Nawwaf Kharma.
-I was also a member of the Concordia Computational Intelligence Laboratory (CCIL's website may look a tad familiar :).
+While at UofT, I worked at the Adaptive Technology Resource Centre (which has since turned into the Inclusive Design Research Centre), where I did design and development of software interfaces for people with disabilities.

 I then went to do a Postdoctoral Fellowship with Wolfgang Banzhaf at the Memorial University in St. John's, Newfoundland.
 There, I worked in evolutionary computation and helped design a project in geovisual analytics.